R-Sweke/DeepQ-Decoding/README.md

-### 2) Training Decoders in Practice
+#### 2) Training Decoders in Practice

-Now that we have discussed the conceptual foundations, strategies and techniques involved, lets walk through a detailed example of how to train a decoder.
+Now that we have discussed the conceptual foundations, strategies and techniques involved, lets walk through a detailed example of how to train a decoder, for a single set of hyperparameters.
+In the next section we will then examine methods for large scale training via hyper-parameter grid searches.

-#### 2a) Requirements
+##### 2a) Requirements

 The following packages are required, and can be installed via PIP: